- Ionospheric Scintillation

 The performance of Global Navigation Satellite System (GNSS) receivers on Earth can be adversely affected by certain 'Space Weather' phenomena (whose occurrence is usually related to the 11-year solar cycle).
-Solar Cycle 24 peaked in 2014 and its effects continue to impact on GNSS positioning, especially precise GNSS positioning.
+Solar Cycle 24 peaked in 2014 and its effects, even at the current (Jul 2020) 'solar minimum' phase, continue to impact on GNSS positioning, especially precise GNSS positioning.

 Scintillation is a space weather phenomenon affecting users in mainly tropical and polar areas.
 Scintillations can cause sporadic loss-of-lock on satellites, resulting in the receiver being unable to calculate a reliable position.